Do my debts pass on to my kids after death?

 Dear Bankruptcy Adviser,

-Will my kids be responsible to pay my debts after I die?
+Will my kids be responsible for paying my debts after I die?

-Your children are not responsible to pay your debts after you die.
+Your children are not responsible for paying your debts after you die.
 That is the short answer.
-The reason this is an important topic is that you want to be sure creditors have no reason to try and collect on your kids.
+The reason this is an important topic is that you want to make sure creditors have no grounds to attempt to collect on your kids.

-- Unauthorized accounts: It is always heartbreaking to see a parent with bad credit use his or her child's good credit to get loans.
+- Unauthorized accounts: It is always painful to see a parent with lousy credit use his or her child's good credit to get loans.
 Many times, the parent opened the account when the child was a minor.
 While the child can prove that he or she never opened the card, the cost could be quite high.
-Even worse, the child only learns of the account when it is delinquent and the creditor is calling or suing for payment.
+Even worse, the child learns of the account only when it is delinquent and the creditor is calling or suing for payment.

 It is one thing to leave your children with memories of your time together and quite another to leave them with a nightmare of your own creation.
 Try not to be a burden on your kids long after you are gone.

 To ask a question of the Bankruptcy Adviser, go to the "Ask the Experts" page and select "Bankruptcy" as the topic.
 Read more Bankruptcy Adviser columns and more stories about debt management.